Audi Q5 Review & Prices

 There are lots of quality materials throughout the Q5’s cabin, but many of the additions are cost options, which means the price rises quickly

-The latest Q5 features a new, larger infotainment screen in the centre of the dashboard.
+The Audi Q5 features a 10.1-inch infotainment screen in the centre of the dashboard.
 It’s standard on every model in the range and runs Audi’s latest operating system that can easily be updated automatically to ensure you are always running the optimum software.
 It’s easy to use, with clear and precise sat-nav and a sensible menu structure.
-The system is also compatible with Android Auto and Apple CarPlay.
+The system is also compatible with Android Auto and Apple CarPlay, which is useful because the Audi's dark graphics feel a bit old-fashioned.

-Climate control is one area that hasn't succumbed to the latest trend of touchscreen operation, and the Q5’s dials make much more sense alongside the buttons underneath the digital temperature and fan speed display.
+Climate control is one area where the Q5 hasn't succumbed to the latest trend of touchscreen operation, and the physical dials fall easily to hand with the intuitive temperature readout.

 The Q5 offers a range of seat options depending on grade, including quilted leather, Alcantara and two different types of leather.
 The seats themselves are very comfortable and the driving position is great.